Chart Color Schemes

 Fern Bay features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 68.5% of all households, including 27.7% couples with children, 33.0% couples without children, and 7.1% single parent families.
+Family households comprise 68.5% of all households, including 27.7% couples with children, 33.0% couples without children, and 7.1% single parent families.
 Non-family households account for the remaining 31.5%, with lone person households at 29.9% and group households comprising 1.8%.
-The median household size is 2.4 people, which aligns with the average in the Rest of NSW.
+The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households